Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant-on-EC2.md

 In the configuration file `deploy/vagrant/conf/ec2.yml`, set the value of `Keypair` to your keypair name and `Key_Path` to the path to the pem key.

-In the configuration file `deploy/vagrant/conf/tachyon.yml`, set the value of `Masters` to the number of AlluxioMasters you want.
+In the configuration file `deploy/vagrant/conf/alluxio.yml`, set the value of `Masters` to the number of AlluxioMasters you want.
 In fault tolerant mode, value of `Masters` should be larger than 1.

 By default, the Vagrant script creates a
 [Security Group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)
-named *tachyon-vagrant-test* at
+named *alluxio-vagrant-test* at
 [Region(**us-east-1**) and Availability Zone(**us-east-1a**)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 The security group will be set up automatically in the region with all inbound/outbound network traffic opened.
 You can change the *security group*, *region* and *availability zone* in `ec2.yml`.